DChitale/krishi-mitra/README.md

 ## Contribution Guidelines

-KRUSHI-MITR thrives on community contributions.
+KRUSHI-MITRA thrives on community contributions.
 To contribute:

 1. **Fork the Repository**.
 2. **Create a Feature Branch**: